Arctic Cruises

 Will I get seasick?

 Many people ask us if they will get seasick.
 It is a very difficult question to answer because it depends so much on the individual.
-Our experience is that a small percentage of people are seasick on any trip and most of these people are fine after a day or so at sea.
+Our experience is that a small percentage of people are seasick on any trip but most of these people are fine after a day or so at sea.
 If you feel that you are particularly susceptible to seasickness then it is a good idea to talk to your doctor.
-We advise you come armed with motion sickness tablets, and there will be a doctor on board to assist with any bouts of seasickness.
+We advise you to come armed with motion sickness tablets, and there will be a doctor on board to assist with any bouts of seasickness.